 If you are going to rebuild your shower or install a new shower, you should decide what kind of shower base to use.
-Your shower base will effect the look of your entire shower, as well as your bathroom.
-Its shape and material will effect both your bathroom's look as well as the amount of space that is available.
+Your shower base will affect the look of your entire shower, as well as your bathroom.
+Its shape and material will affect both your bathroom's look as well as the amount of space that is available.

 The shape of your shower base is quite important.
 In terms of aesthetics, the shape of a shower base can help to match or accent the rest of your bathroom.
 In terms of function, the shape of your shower base will allow you to use your space efficiently. it will also allow you to have a spacious shower without interfering with the rest of the space.
 A rectangular shower base can be a great choice if you prefer a more spacious shower; however, it can be a problem, as rectangular shower bases are the largest.
 Be sure to plan your entire bathroom in advance.

 Square shower bases are more compact than rectangular units.
 That makes them a great choice when you have a limited amount of space.
 If you are trying to conserve space, you should also consider the pentangular shape.
 If you have the option to do either a square or pentangle, the choice is entirely aesthetic.